Sign up for our Youth Programs mailing list to stay informed about all teen opportunities, including when program applications open.

 - Be able to commute to the Academy in Golden Gate Park for work shifts

-- Demonstrate interest in and enthusiasm for learning about science, teaching science to diverse audiences, and conducting science
+- Demonstrate interest and enthusiasm for learning, teaching, and conducting science

 How to Apply

 Recruitment for the Careers in Science program happens once a year in early spring.
-Applications are released annually in February, with an early April deadline.
-Applicants go through a series of interviews to ensure a good fit and commitment to the program.
+Applications open in early February and close in early April.
+Selected applicants will attend an interview to ensure a good fit and commitment to the program.
 Sign up for our Youth Programs mailing list to stay informed about all teen opportunities, including when program applications open.